-What disabled employees need to know in order to get workers’ comp and unemployment at the same time.
+What disabled employees need to know so they can get Michigan workers’ comp and unemployment at the same time.

-Can you get workers’ comp and unemployment at the same time in Michigan?
+Can I get workers’ comp and unemployment at the same time in Michigan?

 Unemployment provides temporary income to workers who have lost their job through no fault of their own.
 The program is funded through unemployment taxes paid by employers.
 You must accurately report the reasons for not working.
 You must be available for work and actively searching for a job.
 Any wages you earn must be promptly reported.
 The current maximum weekly benefit amount is $362 for 20 weeks.

 There is an obvious conflict when asking “can you get workers’ comp and unemployment at the same time in Michigan?”
 Workers’ comp requires a showing that you are disabled.
 Unemployment requires you to be available and looking for a job.
-Here is how you can get workers’ comp and unemployment at the same time in Michigan.
+Here is how you can get both benefits at the same time in Michigan.

 It is possible to be disabled from your job but still be able to perform another.
 You might not be able to do heavy work but could perform light duty if offered.
 The idea is that you are looking for a job within restrictions but still have a wage loss because of the work injury.